mozilla-extensions/regrets-reporter/docs/DEV.md

 ```
 yarn install
+cp .env.example .env.development
+cp .env.example .env.production
 ```

-Configure `.env.*` with values as per https://docs.sentry.io/cli/configuration/, then check the configuration using:
+Configure `.env.development` and `.env.production` with values as per https://docs.sentry.io/cli/configuration/.

+Hint: You can verify that the Sentry configuration is working using:

 ```
 cp .env.development .env